pazfe/product-docs/docs/quickstart/devices/gps-trackers.md

 Newer Teltonika GPS versions automatically detect the emnify APN setting

 When the GPS tracker is turned on for the first time after the SIM is installed, it shows the status **Attached** in the emnify Portal.
-At this point the device can receive SMS but not establish a data session unless the APN is setup or detected.
+At this point, the device can receive SMS but not establish a data session unless the APN is set up or detected.

 The SMS command to set the APN is: